junguler/how_to_m3u/README.md

 <br>

 ## finishing touches
-some stream might not have a link attached to them, lets exclude them from our playlists, lets use `grep` and `awk` for this
+some streams might not have a link attached to them, lets exclude them from our playlists, lets use `grep` and `awk` for this

 ```
 for i in AA-*.txt ; do cat $i | awk '!seen[$0]++' | grep -B1 "http" | grep -A1 "EXTINF" | awk 'length>4' > A$i ; echo -e $i ; done